-Invite volunteers to read aloud the paragraphs.
+Invite a volunteer to read aloud this text.

 - Read aloud the reflection question: "How is Jesus calling you today?"
 Allow time for silent reflection. - Ask: What are some ways you can hear Jesus' call in your life each day? - Call on volunteers to share their responses.